shayne-lewis/CSCI3230U-FinalProject/README.md

 ## Description of backend
 The backend of this project is designed as a node.js server that runs on the local machine, seperate from running the vue client.
 MongoDB is used to store the data of the users and the scores of each user.
 The design of the backend was inspired by the following tutorial: https://youtu.be/2jqok-WgelI.
-This tutorial provided the structure of the backend and the structure of the database that was easy to understand and use.
+This tutorial provided the an easy-to-use structure to build with, and allowed for effortless connection to MongoDB.
 The database is held on a cluster in MongoDB Atlas, and access should be available everywhere.
+The portion for user authentication is fully available, and api calls made from postman were successful.
+The scores portions is partially functional; new users can be added to the database, but the scores are not being updated or cannot be checked as a 400 error occurs upon request.

 ## Issues
 During the end of our project we ran into troubles connecting the backend commands with the frontend components.